Thanksgiving Safety: Preventing Water Damage and Fire Damage

 What To Do If You Have a Thanksgiving Fire

-In the event of a fire on Thanksgiving, make sure you know what to do to keep your family and guests same and limit smoke and fire damage.
+In the event of a fire on Thanksgiving, make sure you know what to do to keep your family and guests same and limit fire and smoke damage.
 While a fire can be a stressful event, try to remain calm and focus on being safe.

 - Call 911: Always call 911 immediately, even if you have a fire extinguisher.
 A fire can get out of control in seconds, so calling the fire department quickly ensures you have professional help if you need it.